AMC AMX: Von Piranha Edition

-An estimated 22 new AMXs were modified by Thoroughbred Motors in Denver, Colorado for select AMC dealerships to have ready-made racers for both the dragstrips and road courses nearby.
+Thoroughbred Motors in Denver, Colorado, modified an estimated 22 new AMXs for select AMC dealerships to have ready-made racers for both the dragstrips and road courses nearby.
 They were named "Von Piranha" and the changes included the addition of two sets of air scoops on each C-pillar with ducts to cool the rear brakes and on the roof above the windshield that was reportedly functional to cool the cockpit on race-bred versions.
 The AMX's twin hood bulges were cut open to increase airflow in the engine bay.
-It is believed the original Piranha buildup included AMC's Group 19 R4B intake stamped with the Von Piranha logo along with a 950 CFM Holley three-barrel carburetor.
+The original Piranha buildup was believed to have AMC's Group 19 R4B intake stamped with the Von Piranha logo and a 950 CFM Holley three-barrel carburetor.
 The sales manager at Thoroughbred at the time and local racing legend, Ronald Hunter, raced a Piranha at the Continental Divide Raceways and other events.

 1969

 The AMX's full second model year saw only slight changes, except for a $52 increase in its base price.
 The five-spoke Magnum 500 steel road wheels were no longer chrome plated, but now came with a stainless steel trim ring.
 The racing stripes were now available in five colors.
 The interior featured a revised instrumentation with the 0–8000 rpm tachometer moved to match the speedometer that was now calibrated to 140 mph.
 Interior door panels were revised, carpeting was upgraded, new leather upholstery was optional, and the gas pedal became suspended.
 Later production cars received a hood over the instruments in front of the driver.
 Trunk capacity was 9.7 cuft.

-Starting January 1969, all manual transmission AMXs came with a Hurst floor shifter.
+Starting in January 1969, all manual transmission AMXs came with a Hurst floor shifter.
 The center console-mounted three-speed "Shift-Command" automatic remained optional with "1", "2", and "D" forward settings.
-The "D" mode was for fully automatic operation, but the driver could shift manually through all three gears by starting out in the "1" setting for first-gear with no upshift, then the "2" setting for second-gear with no upshift, and finally to third-gear in the "D" setting.
+The "D" mode was for fully automatic operation, but the driver could shift manually through all three gears by starting in the "1" setting for first gear with no upshift, then the "2" setting for second gear with no upshift, and finally to third-gear in the "D" setting.

-A "Big Bad" paint option for $34 became available starting in mid-1969.
-The neon brilliant blue (BBB), orange (BBO), and green (BBG) exteriors included color-matched front and rear bumpers, as well as a special slim bright lower grille moulding for the front bumper and two vertical rubber-faced painted bumper guards for the rear.
+A "Big Bad" paint option for $34 became available in mid-1969.
+The neon brilliant blue (BBB), orange (BBO), and green (BBG) exteriors included color-matched front and rear bumpers, as well as a unique slim bright lower grille moulding for the front bumper and two vertical rubber-faced painted bumper guards for the rear.
 The factory-painted 1969 AMXs were 195 in BBB, 285 in BBO, and 283 in BBG.

-Popular Mechanics wrote that the 1969 "AMX preserves the status quo this year, being virtually unchanged, remains an absolute delight to drive."
+Popular Mechanics wrote that the 1969 "AMX preserves the status quo this year, being virtually unchanged, and remains an absolute delight to drive."